bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 ## Ownership

-Bitwarden's repositories falls under two categories, Team-owned and shared repositories.
+Bitwarden's repositories falls under two categories, team-owned and shared repositories.

 ### Team-Owned repositories

-Team owned repositories are "owned" by a single team from a at least a dependency standpoint.
+Team owned repositories are "owned" by a single team from a dependency standpoint.
 The assigned team is responsible for reviewing, approving and merging dependency updates.
 Some reason a repository might be team-owned is because it's primarily developed by that team, or to balance out the number of dependencies teams have to manage.

+Some examples are [`directory-connector`][dc] which is owned by the _Admin Console_ team and [`key-connector`][kc] which is owned by the _Auth_ team.

 ### Shared repositories